 For example, experts recently reported that cyber arms dealers exploited new iPhone software vulnerability, affecting most versions.

 Since Apple cannot regulate what happens to the information collected by these apps, this data can easily be stolen and sold to anyone, increasing the chances of hacking at your end.

 However, there are a few ways to reduce the risk of hacking on your iPhone.
-In this guide, I’ll let you know how you can save your data and protect your privacy online on your iPhone.
+In this guide, I’ll let you know how you can save your data and protect your privacy online on your iPhone in Australia.

 Well, hacking an iPhone typically means harvesting a user’s personal information stored on its device, monitoring users’ online activities while accessing their iPhone remotely, and altering the way your iPhone works through any malicious software or hardware.

 Other than hacking, another method called jailbreaking can also be used to get into an iPhone.
 This works by setting up the firmware on an iPhone to remove Apple’s restrictions.